jameschristina/secure-vehicle-api-zero-trust/README.md

 # 📜 License

 This project is licensed under the MIT License.
-See the LICENSE.txt file for additional details.
+See the LICENSE file for details.

 ---